moakbal06/TodoApp/README.md

 - Spring Boot, Spring Couchbase ,Swagger ,Docker,Angular,Nginx

 *TodoApp Test*
-- Test are not finished yet due to lack of time
+- Tests are not finished yet due to lack of time
 - run "mvn test" in the TodoApp project.

 *To start all*